-3.7.1.
-Work at any site
+- 3.7.1.
+Work at any site - a.

-- a.
 Employees may be required to work from or relocate to any CWT work site within the CWT area, depending on operational requirements. - b.
-Changes to work site will be subject to consultation with the effected employees in accordance with clause 2.3 of this Agreement.

-3.7.2.
-Employment security
+Changes to work site will be subject to consultation with the effected employees in accordance with clause 2.3 of this Agreement. - 3.7.2.
+Employment security - a.

-- a.
 The CWT is committed to employment security for all its employees. - b.
 There will be no forced redundancies during the life of this Agreement. - c.
-Clauses 3.7.3 and 3.7.4 of this Agreement do not cover employees employed on either a casual, fixed term or agency staff basis.
+Clauses 3.7.3 and 3.7.4 of this Agreement do not cover employees employed on either a casual, fixed term or agency staff basis. - 3.7.3.
+Redeployment - a.

-3.7.3.
-Redeployment

-- a.
 Redeployment principles - The CWT will provide ongoing employment to an employee whose position has been made redundant. - Redeployment will be managed openly and consultatively, with information referred to the ECC. - The employee will be entitled to representation throughout any redeployment process, along with career counselling and the provision of financial advice, as appropriate. - At all times the employee will be treated with sensitivity, respect and dignity.
-Any redeployment option will be treated as a high priority with due regard given to the personal situation of the employee. - Responsibility for management of the redeployment process and the welfare of an individual employee will rest with the relevant departmental manager, with support by Human Resources. - Every effort will be made to place the employee in a position suitable to his/her existing skills, experience and knowledge and at their substantive classification salary level. - The employee will give genuine and full consideration to any and all redeployment options proposed and will not unreasonably refuse a position when there is a skills match, or training is available to acquire those skills within a reasonable period of
+Any redeployment option will be treated as a high priority with due regard given to the personal situation of the employee. - Responsibility for management of the redeployment process and the welfare of an individual employee will rest with the relevant departmental manager, with support by Human Resources.

-- time.
-Suitability testing may be undertaken to establish a skills match for a position. - The employee affected by redeployment will make all reasonable efforts to participate in processes, such as assessment and retraining, to maximise their redeployment opportunities. - The CWT will support and assist the employee to identify alternative employment opportunities external to the CWT, if he/she so desires. - The CWT will endeavour to offer a substantive position to the employee within six months of them being declared a redeployee. - The CWT acknowledges its responsibility to provide information, support and opportunity to employees affected by redeployment. - The CWT encourages employees to seek advice and assistance from the ASU, Human Resources and other representatives. - b.
-Redeployment to a suitable alternative position - It is the primary aim of the CWT to redeploy the employee into a position of equal classification and status to that of their preredeployment position. - A redeployee must be considered for any suitable vacancy, prior to it being advertised internally or externally. - If the redeployee is considered suitable, the position will be offered to the redeployee. - The offer will be given in writing, by the signing of an employment contract and job description. - When redeployment to a suitable position is offered, the employee will be given five (5) working days in which to accept or decline the offer, which must be in writing.
-Reasons must be cited when an offer is declined. - When a redeployee declines more than two reasonable offers of a suitable position, a transfer may be made without their agreement, provided it is not to a position that they had declined. - c.
-Redeployment to a lower classified position - If all endeavours at redeployment to a suitable position are unsuccessful, then the redeployee may be offered a position at a lower classification level.
-Offers of this nature cannot be declined unreasonably. - Remuneration for the redeployee after their substantive position is discontinued will be maintained and will be frozen until the redeployee's remuneration level in the new (redeployed) position equals their pre-redeployment salary.
+- Every effort will be made to place the employee in a position suitable to his/her existing skills, experience and knowledge and at their substantive classification salary level. - The employee will give genuine and full consideration to any and all redeployment options proposed and will not unreasonably refuse a position when there is a skills match, or training is available to acquire those skills within a reasonable period of time.
+Suitability testing may be undertaken to establish a skills match for a position. - The employee affected by redeployment will make all reasonable efforts to participate in processes, such as assessment and retraining, to maximise their redeployment opportunities. - The CWT will support and assist the employee to identify alternative employment opportunities external to the CWT, if he/she so desires. - The CWT will endeavour to offer a substantive position to the employee within six months of them being declared a redeployee. - The CWT acknowledges its responsibility to provide information, support and opportunity to employees affected by redeployment. - The CWT encourages employees to seek advice and assistance from the relevant union, Human Resources and other representatives. - b.
+Redeployment to a suitable alternative position - It is the primary aim of the CWT to redeploy the employee into a position of equal classification and status to that of their pre-redeployment position. - A redeployee must be considered for any suitable vacancy, prior to it being advertised internally or externally. - If the redeployee is considered suitable, the position will be offered to the redeployee. - The offer will be given in writing, by the signing of an employment contract and job description. - When redeployment to a suitable position is offered, the employee will be given five (5) working days in which to accept or decline the offer, which must be in writing.
+Reasons must be cited when an offer is declined.